CarterSnich/moviefy/README.md

 # moviefy

-Personal movie website for movie sharing to all devices connected to my network
+Personal movie website for sharing movies with all devices on my network.
+It uses [Fastify](https://www.fastify.io/) web framework and runs via [Node.js](https://nodejs.org/en/) for the web server and [Nunjucks](https://mozilla.github.io/nunjucks/) for templating.

 ## Setup